MAFA: Managing False Negatives for Vision-Language Pre-training

 \subsection{Computation comparison}

 We describe the computational cost for pre-training.
 Table \ref{tab:appendix_computation} shows the pre-training time per epoch, the number of parameters of the model, and queue size.
-Here, the "MD" denotes additional model parameters for the momentum model, and "Con-D" denotes additional model parameters for \textit{Con-D} in the pre-training phase.
-As can be verified in the table, although our method is relatively slower than the GRIT-VLP, COSMO is still competitive with ALBEF, and faster than BLIP.
+Here, the ``MD" denotes additional model parameters for the momentum model, and ``Con-D" denotes additional model parameters for \textit{Con-D} in the pre-training phase.
+As pointed out in the manuscript (Section \ref{sec:method}), although MAFA becomes relatively slower than the GRIT-VLP, it is still competitive with ALBEF, and faster than BLIP.